At104/EconomyBot/README.md

 # EconomyBot
-A discord bot that has an economy and tracks individual user data on a server (maybe with some games)
+A discord bot that has an economy and tracks individual user data on a server